connervieira/Predator/CONFIGURATION.md

 - `print_invalid_plates`
     - This setting is a boolean that determines whether or not Predator will print every guess it makes as to the contents of a license plates, even if those guesses are invalidated by the license plate format sample.
-    - This setting is usually set to False, but there may be some situations in which it would make sense to turn it on for sake of troubleshooting.
+    - This setting is usually set to `false`, but there may be some situations in which it would make sense to turn it on for sake of troubleshooting.
         - In the event that you consistently get Predator to identify a plate, but it can't find a valid guess as to what its contents are, turning this on can help you figure out what Predator thinks its seeing.
 - `realtime_guesses`
     - This setting is a number in the form of a string that determines how many OpenALPR guesses Predator will take into account when analyzing a plate.